Maine Divorce Laws

 • Each parent’s readiness to use the methods of parental cooperation and dispute resolving

-• The ability of the parents to cooperate or learn to cooperate regarding the care of the child
+• The ability of the parents to cooperate or learn to cooperate when dealing with the safety and care of the child

 • The ability of every parent to permit and promote continued and frequent contact amongst the other parent and the child, inclusive of physical access